gcfacchi/TomAugspurger.github.io/content/joblib-distributed.md

 being limited by the GIL.
 The main caveat here that manipulating strings or Python objects (lists, dicts, sets, etc) typically requires holding the GIL.

 So, if we have the *option* of choosing threads or processes, which do we want?
 For most numeric / scientific workloads, threads are better than processes because of *shared memory*.
-Each thread in a thread-pool can view (and modify!) the *same* large NumPy array or pandas dataframe.
+Each thread in a thread-pool can view (and modify!) the *same* large NumPy array.
 With multiple processes, data must be *serialized* between processes (perhaps using pickle).
 For large arrays or dataframes this can be slow, and it may blow up your memory if the data a decent fraction of your machine's RAM.
 You'll have a full copy in each processes.

 See [Matthew Rocklin's
 article](http://matthewrocklin.com/blog/work/2015/03/10/PyData-GIL) and [David